rseetech/React-interview-questions/README.md

 2. ### React Hook Types

-   1.	useState Hook
+   1.	**useState Hook:**
       useState to Create State Variables
       Update State Variables
-   1.	useReducer Hook
+   2.	**useReducer Hook:**
       useReducer is (Another) Powerful State Management Tool Reducers are simple, predictable (pure) functions that take a previous state object and an action object and return a new state object.
-   2.	useEffect Hook
+   3.	**useEffect Hook:**
       useEffect to Perform Side Effects
       Side effects are when we need to reach into the outside world.
 Such as fetching data from an API or working with the DOM.
-   3.	useRef Hook
+   4.	**useRef Hook:**
       useRef to Reference React Elements
-   4.	useCallback Hook
+   5.	**useCallback Hook:**
    useCallback Prevents Callbacks from Being Recreated Callback functions are the name of functions that are "called back" within a parent component.
-   5.	useMemo Hook
+   6.	**useMemo Hook:**
    useMemo Can Improve Expensive Operations useMemo allows us to memoize, or remember the result of expensive operations when they have already been made for certain inputs.
-   6.	useContext Hook
+   7.	**useContext Hook:**
    useContext Helps Us Avoid Prop Drilling
    In some cases, it is fine to pass props through multiple components, but it is redundant to pass props through components which do not need it.